November 30, New Visualizations of Sea Ice Decline

 Russia signed an agreement on Tuesday on international funding for co-financing nature conservation projects operating under the Arctic Council.

+The agreement was signed by Russia's Natural Resources Minister Yury Trutnev and Managing Director of Nordic Environment Finance Corporation (NEFCO) Magnus Rystedt.
 This agreement started the work of the first international fund for co-financing nature conservation projects operating under the Arctic Council.
 The aim of the fund, the Project Support Instrument (PSI), is to finance Arctic Council member states helping to protect the Arctic environment.
-Russia was the first Arctic Council member state to accept the new instrument.
+Russia was the first Arctic Council member state to accept the new instrument. |

 October 5, Russia's new floating station starts work in Arctic

-A new Russian manned drifting weather station started operating in the Arctic Ocean on Saturday.
 The Severny Polyus-39 (SP-39) floating station officially began its work after a ceremony to hoist the Russian flag on Saturday afternoon.
 The station has already sent its first weather report.

 October 4, Russian scientific stations in the Arctic